rockhowse/CrowStorm_Client_JavaFX/README.md

 /usr/lib/jvm/java-8-oracle/jre/bin/java
 ~~~~

-From this path, the JDK path is /usr/lib/jvm/java-8-oracle/
+From this path, the JDK path is /usr/lib/jvm/java-8-oracle/.
+I used this paired with --javahome when running the install script.

 ~~~~
 chmod +x netbeans-8.2-javase-linux.sh